ericsonga/APCSAReview/_sources/LoopBasics/lMistakes.rst

   -  Forgetting to change the thing you are testing in a ``while`` loop and ending up with an infinite loop.

   -  Getting the start and end conditions wrong on the ``for`` loop.
-This will often result in you getting an out of bounds error.
+This will often result in you getting an **out of bounds error**.
+An **out of bounds** error occurs when you try to access past the end of a string.

   -  Jumping out of a loop too early by using one or more return statements inside of the loop.